Australians hope to save whale from crocodile-infested river

 Northern Territory government whale and dolphin scientist Carol Palmer said there was at least one whale still in the river on the weekend.

-“We don’t know what’s happened, but it’s obviously made a wrong turn and ended up in the East Alligator River,” she added.
+“We don’t know what’s happened, but it’s obviously made a wrong turn and ended up in the East Alligator River,” Palmer said.

 “It’s very tidal.
-It’s quite shallow and we’re all pretty keen to try to get this guy out,” Palmer told Australian Broadcasting Corp.
+It’s quite shallow and we’re all pretty keen to try to get this guy out,” she added.

 Options to persuade the whale to leave the river included using recorded whale calls or creating noise by banging the side of boats.